cpfaff/rbefdata_paper/paper/rbefdata.md

 formalization we develop will be based on the knowledge used in biodiversity ecosystem functioning research.

-The `BEFdata` portal will get a semantical tagging feature that will allow data owners to tag data fine granular ?? on data column level.
+The `BEFdata` platform will get a semantical tagging feature that will allow data owners to tag data fine granular ?? on data column level.
 Using the same formalized knowledge from the ontology we will be able to provide smart merging and transformation features within the `rbefdata` package that help researchers